Winter Home Care – Reno, NV

 Keep Critters Out

-Small animals and birds are going to be looking for a home for the winter months, and that home could be your attic.
-To prevent animals from making your home their new nesting grounds, trim your trees and check to see that your vents are intact.
+Small animals and birds are going to be looking for new homes during the winter months in Reno NV, and that home could be your attic.
+To prevent animals from making your new home their new nesting grounds, trim your trees and check to see that your vents are intact.